-PSF Policy 1.3.3: The County shall afford the School Board representatives the opportunity to review and comment on developments adjacent to schools.
+PSF Policy 1.32.34: The County shall afford the School Board representatives the opportunity to review and comment on developments adjacent to schools.

-PSF Policy 1.3.4: The preferred locations for public schools, whether elementary, middle or high schools are within the Urban Service Area (USA), and shall be allowed in all future land use categories, with the exception of heavy industrial and natural preservation as delineated on the Future Land Use Map, consistent with the siting criteria in Policy 1.3.5.
-However, residential development will continue to occur at approved levels within areas designated Rural Service Area and public schools will be necessary under certain circumstances within these areas as provided in Policy 1.3.6.
+PSF Policy 1.32.45: The preferred locations for public schools, whether elementary, middle, or high schools are within the Urban Service Area (USA) and proximate to residential communities, and shall be allowed in all future land use categories, with the exception of heavy industrial and natural preservation, as delineated on the Future Land Use Map, consistent with the siting criteria in Policy 1.3.5.
+However, residential development exists, and new residential developments will continue to occur at approved levels within areas designated Rural Service Area and public schools will be necessary under certain circumstances within these areas as provided in Policy 1.32.86.